AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/use-components-in-workspace.md

 1. Scroll to or search for the component you want to add, then drag it to a panel or visualization within your project.

-   For example, you can drag a segment to the segment drop zone in a panel header.
+1. (Optional) Drag a component to the segment drop zone in a panel header.

+   Segments apply to all content within the panel.

+   For information about how you can use the segment drop zone on a panel to filter your panel, see [Drop zone](/help/analyze/analysis-workspace/c-panels/panels.md#drop-zone) in [Panels overview](/help/analyze/analysis-workspace/c-panels/panels.md).

    ![drop a segment in the drop zone](assets/segment-dropzone.png)